Restoring an old photo with flaked emulsion

 The background was replaced with a custom graduated fill and then wallpaper and door frame details were added, with a mask around the main figure to blend it all in.
 The grain was then matched as best as possible and the foreground tones and shadows were evened out and enhanced.

-Once compete a surprising amount of detail showed through the maze of cracked and flaked emulsion.
+Once complete a surprising amount of detail showed through the maze of cracked and flaked emulsion.

 Is there anyway you could email me the original image?
 I would love to play with this one to see if I can get it half as good as you did!